-As 2020 comes to a close, it's more important than ever to create smart personal finance goals.
+As the year comes to a close, it's more important than ever to create smart personal finance goals.
 Laura will help you reevaluate your priorities and get a fresh financial start with money goals that build security.

 If you're like many people, you'll be thrilled to have 2020 in the rear-view mirror.
 The emotional, physical, and financial challenges of life during a pandemic have taken a toll on all of us in varying degrees.

 As this challenging year comes to a close, it's more important than ever to create smart personal finance goals.
 Times of uncertainty or crisis can be an opportunity to reevaluate your priorities and get a fresh financial start.
 This post will help you set better money goals that are easier to keep and crush in 2021.

 5 Tips to Set Better Money Goals

 Creating money goals can feel overwhelming because there's probably a lot you want to accomplish.
 Setting priorities and improving your financial life comes down to these fundamental steps: